lucianpls/QB3/QB3.md

  - Long:    2 + (n-1) = n+1 bits

 Values in the long range need one more bit than the nominal size, while values in the short range take one bit less.
-If the number of values in the short range in a group is larger than the number of long values, the overall size for the whole group will be smaller than the same group in mags encoding.
-Since this condition is very frequently true, the mags suffix encoding results in compression.
+If the number of values in the short range in a group is larger than the number of long values, the total number of bits for encoding the whole group will be smaller than the same group in mags encoding.
+Since this condition is very frequently true, the mags suffix encoding generally results in compression.

 ### Edge handling